nodejs/node/doc/api/console.markdown

     var Console = require('console').Console;
     var Console = console.Console;

-You can use `Console` class to custom simple logger like `console`, but with different output streams.
+You can use the `Console` class to create a simple logger like `console` but with different output streams.

 ### new Console(stdout[, stderr])